projectcalico/calico/docs/source/l3-interconnectFabric.rst

 route through B), and therefore, do not change the *next hop* attribute in BGP [#nh]_.

-A router with an eBGP peering, on the other hand, assumes that it's eBGP peer will not know how to reach the next hop route, and then will substitute its own address in the next hop field.
+A router with an eBGP peering, on the other hand, assumes that its eBGP peer will not know how to reach the next hop route, and then will substitute its own address in the next hop field.
 This is often referred to as *next hop self*.